-The Summaries page in your Canary Service Panel ties together your triggers with the events they generate in Canary.
-When you create a new summary, you'll select at trigger, a time period, and the specific data stream monitored by that trigger; Canary then lists all the events generated in that given time frame when your payments data changed enough to trip that trigger.
+Summaries tie together your triggers with the events they generate in Canary.
+When you create a new Summary, you'll select at trigger, a time period, and the specific data stream monitored by that trigger; Canary then lists all the events generated in that given time frame when your payments data changed enough to trip that trigger.

-- Open the Canary Service Panel, then click Summaries.
+- Open the Canary Service Panel, then click Summaries in the main navigation.

-- Click the Period filter to select a time period; set a custom date range or select from the default options (Today, Last 7 days, or Month to date).
+- Click the Date Range field to select set a custom date range or select from the default options (Today, Last 7 days, or Month to date).

 - Select a Data Stream based on the selected trigger's configuration.